omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 However, some Java code is needed so that the wizard knows how to write template variables into your wigets and how to extract them after editing.
-This functionality can be added via the org.omnetpp.cdt.wizard.IWidgetAdapter interface.
+This functionality can be added via the org.omnetpp.common.wizard.IWidgetAdapter interface.
 This interface must be implemented either by the widget class itself, or by a class named <widgetclass>Adapter in the same package.
 The interface has methods to tell whether the adapter supports a given widget,